saisrikar8/INR-to-USD-Graphing/README.md

         graph.ylabel(self.y_title)
 ```

-The method stores inputted parameters ands sets the graph's title and labels the x and y axes.
+The method stores inputted parameters and sets the graph's title and labels the x and y axes.

 The last step of the `graphMonthExchangeRateAsLines()` is calling the `lineGraph()` method.
 Since all the graph's properties are defined in the constructor method, the method will implement the `plot()` method of the `matplotlib` library to construct the graph.
 Here is the code for the `lineGraph()` method: